Dikshaonly/Password-guessing-game/README.md

-# Password Guessing App
+# Password Guessing Game

-This repository contains a simple password guessing application implemented in a Jupyter Notebook.
+This repository contains a simple password guessing game implemented in a Jupyter Notebook.
 The application uses a dataset of the most commonly used passwords stored in a CSV file.
 The user has multiple attempts to guess one of these common passwords.

 ## Files